Luminogram

-(The term has also been used for two unrelated photographic techniques: as a synonym for arteriogram in angiography, for measuring coronary atherosclerosis; and as a term of the hand-writing expert W. R. Mansfield for an early means of reproducing images of normally invisible fluorescence phenomena.)

 Technique

 The luminogram is a variation on the photogram, made in the darkroom directly on photosensitive paper and chemically developed and fixed normally.

 While the photogram employs the shadows of objects, in the luminogram the light is modulated by varying the intensity through distance from the photosensitive surface, by the power or shape of the light source, or tempered by filters or gels, or by moving the light, often a low-powered torch (flashlight).
 The paper can itself be shaped to create the desired effects in the final image.

 The photography theorist and practitioner of the luminogram Gottfried Jäger describes this as "the result of pure light design; the rudimentary expression of an interaction of light and photosensitive material… a kind of self representation of light."

 History

 Twentieth century

 Many of László Moholy-Nagy's "photograms" were luminograms.
 In the 1920s, Moholy-Nagy, with his wife Lucia Moholy, began experimenting with photograms.
 He produced photogram and luminogram images from 1922 in Berlin and continuously until his death in 1946.
 Chronologically they fall into three groups: